 Nerve conduction studies or electromyographic tests (EMG) are the most common tools used to test for CTS.
 However more recent research indicates that these tests are not useful in supporting our clinical diagnoses.
 There is somewhat better evidence for diagnostic ultrasound, however this requires further research.

-The most reliable way to diagnosis CTS is with a thorough clinic assessment by a qualified health professional in combination with imaging.
+The most reliable way to diagnosis CTS is with a thorough clinic assessment by a qualified health professional in combination with diagnostic imaging.

-Treatment for CTS typically involves physiotherapy, splinting, corticosteroid injections, nerve medications such as (Gabapentin) and surgery.
+Treatment for CTS typically involves physiotherapy, splinting, corticosteroid injections, nerve medications (such as Gabapentin) and surgery.

 Surgery attempts to release pressure on the median nerve by cutting the transverse carpal ligament.
 Studies have found this to be more effective than splinting.